Quantitative hedge

 Among these hedge funds are quantitative funds which, in order to make investment decisions, rely on quantitative analysis techniques that use mathematical and statistical modelling, measurement and research to (try to) predict market behaviour.
 Their strategies are protean, and it is difficult if not impossible to list them all.

-Quantitative hedging will use thousands of analyses, such as historical data series and variance and covariance analyses, which are then used for an investment strategy.
+Quantitative hedging uses thousands of analyses, such as historical data series and variance and covariance analyses, which are then used for an investment strategy.
 This data can cover both financial data such as stock price series and economic fundamentals.